 Chicken karaage is pretty tasty on its own already, but I am certain you will thoroughly enjoy this fun and zingy version as well.
 So head for the kitchen and make this Chicken Karaage with Sweet Chili Sauce tonight!

-- ½ cup sweet chili sauce (½ cup = 8 Tbsp)
+- ½ cup sweet chili sauce (8 Tbsp)

 - 2 Tbsp water

-- When the oil is hot (Tip: You put a chopstick in the oil and when you see the bubbles around it, it’s ready!), dredge a piece of chicken in corn starch.
-Make sure chicken is all covered by the corn starch so when you put the chicken into the wok, oil won’t splatter.
+- When the oil is hot, drain the chicken well from the marinade and coat each piece with the corn/potato starch.
+Make sure the chicken is all covered by the starch so when you put the chicken into the oil, it won’t splatter.